lukem1/HW/README.md

   - Implementation of a hash table and three probing functions (Linear, Quadratic, and Pseudo-random) that were analyzed and compared

 ## Operating Systems I: CSCI 340 (CofC: Spring 2020)
-  Language: C, Go, and Python 3 | Projects in [OperatingSystems](https://github.com/lukem1/OperatingSystems) repository.
+  Languages: C, Go, and Python 3 | Projects in [OperatingSystems](https://github.com/lukem1/OperatingSystems) repository.
   - Linux Process Tree
     - Command line tool that reads information form the /proc filesystem and displays a process tree
   - Linux Paging Simulator